wthii/first_push/readme.md

 Of insidious intent
 To lead you to an overwhelming question ...
 Oh, do not ask, “What is it?”
 Let us go and make our visit.

+In the room the women come and go
+Talking of Michelangelo.